 When to Create a Federation Server

-If necessary, an organization that deploys a Federated Web SSO design can configure a single federation server so that it acts in both the account partner role and in the resource partner role.
+If necessary, an organization that deploys a Federated Web SSO or Federated Web SSO with Forest Trust design can configure a single federation server so that it acts in both the account partner role and in the resource partner role.
 In this case, the federation server may produce Security Assertion Markup Language (SAML) tokens, based on user accounts in its own organization, or reroute token requests to the organization, based on where the users' accounts reside.

 The following are the operations that only a federation server can perform:

 The federation server performs the cryptographic operations that produce the token.
-Although federation server proxies cannot produce tokens, they can be used to route or redirect the tokens to clients and, when necessary, back to the federation server.
-For more information about using federation servers, see When to Create a Federation Server Proxy.
+Although federation server proxies cannot produce tokens, they can be used to route or redirect the tokens to clients and, when necessary, back to the federation servers.
+For more information about using federation server proxies, see When to Create a Federation Server Proxy.

-Federation servers support the use of Windows Integrated Authentication for clients on the corporate network; federation server proxies do not.
-For more information about using Windows Integrated Authentication with federation server, see When to Create a Federation Server Farm.
+Federation servers support the use of Windows Integrated authentication for clients on the corporate network, where federation server proxies do not.
+For more information about using Windows Integrated authentication with federation servers, see When to Create a Federation Server Farm.